arjunpawar2007ap-arch/arjunpawar2007ap-arch/README.md

 ```
 arjun@iitb:~$ echo $MOTTO
 "if it runs, ship it. if it doesn't, debug until it does."

-arjun@iitb:~$ echo $STATUS
-open to collaborating on research, robotics, or ML
 ```

 📫 reach me on <a href="https://www.linkedin.com/in/arjun-pawar-959177277/">LinkedIn</a> · 🌐 <a href="https://arjunpawar2007ap-arch.github.io/Portfolio_site/">portfolio</a>